lbrombach/practical_robot_tools/arduino_ros_relay_control/README.md

 - Hoverboard Power Button Relay: The arduino compares the hoverboard_required message with the hoverboard_connected message and if they do no match, it pulses the power button relay to "press" hoverboard control board power button.
 - Safety Light Relay: The Arduino blinks the light_blink_required is true, otherwise it keeps it on as long as light_required is true.
 - Lidar Power Relay: The Arduino turns on power to the lidar device with lidar_required is true
+- (there are two more but no logical control has been implemented for them and the arduino simply turns them on when powered)
 <br>

 **Wiring**